 Owned By: Commonwealth of Massachusetts

-Site of the early Stetson Shipyard.
+Bald Hills is the site of an early Stetson Family shipyard.
 Now the location of the Route 3 bridge over the North River.
 In earlier times, a prehistoric Native American encampment was location here.
 Records indicate that the hill was in fact bald, although now it is well-forested.
 No public access from the land, but the view can be amazing as you drive over the bridge!
 To set your feet on the ground nearby, visit the Masthead Drive Trail in Norwell, just upstream.

 Features